styler00dollar/VSGAN-tensorrt-docker/README.md

 Set the input video path in `inference.py` and access videos with the mounted folder.
 ## mpv
 It is also possible to directly pipe the video into mpv, but you most likely wont be able to archive realtime speed.
-Change the mounted folder path to your own videofolder and use the mpv dockerfile instead.
 If you use a very efficient model, it may be possible on a very good GPU.
 Only tested in Manjaro.
 ```bash
 yay -S pulseaudio